jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Naming Your Function Files

-**Your objective and constraint functions should be given the same name**.
+**The file name of your objective or constraint function must be given the same name as the function**.
 For example, both functions above should be saved as **hsf18.m**.

 You must save *objective* functions in the **+objfcn** folder and *constraint* functions in the **+confcn** folder.
 In this way, the function and file names for a pair of objective and constraint functions may be the same without causing any conflicts.